 Photographing military installations or government buildings may result in a penalty.
 Seek permission from local authorities before taking such photographs.

-Dual citizenship is not legally recognized in the Kyrgyz Republic.
+Dual citizenship is not legally recognized in Kyrgyzstan.

-If local authorities consider you a citizen of the Kyrgyz Republic, they may refuse to grant you access to Canadian consular services.
+If local authorities consider you a citizen of Kyrgyzstan, they may refuse to grant you access to Canadian consular services.
 This will prevent us from providing you with those services.